iawall/P1/P3README.md

 - Some articles do not give the exact specifications asked for
 - Articles that are not scrapable will go unnoticed in the summary files
 - Scraping and prompting OpenAI takes some time (approximately 40 seconds) due to the list format used
+- Summaries generate new line by ".", so the use of "Mr.", "Mrs.", etc. may cause a newline to happen